sarath-menon/nanoDiffusion/README.md

 The simplest repository for training/finetuning small scale diffusion transformers.
 Inspired by Andrej Karpathy's nanoGPT.
 There two implementations: A minimal version and a scaled uup version.
 The minimal version allows you to train and generate images in a couple of minutes on your machine.
-The scaled up version of the same model can load the pretrained weigths from landmark paper [https://arxiv.org/abs/2212.09748](Scalable Diffusion Models with Transformers) to generate high quality images.
+The scaled up version of the same model can load the pretrained weigths from landmark paper [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748) to generate high quality images.

 # Minimal version